quacksouls/bitburner/doc/guide/script.md

 high, the script weakens the target.
 If the target has too little money, let the server grow and increase the amount of money.
 In case the target's security level is low enough and there is a decent amount of money on the server, hack the target and steal some of its money.
+The script is not meant to be efficient at generating money or increasing your Hack stat.
+Its purpose is to serve as a bare-bones script upon which you write your own possibly more efficient script.

 ```js
 /**